nikvijay07/machine-learning-116.github.io/README.md

 ## Methods

-The first step in creating our model was to preprocess our data.
-Initially, we checked for duplicates and found none.
-Following that, we wanted to convert qualitative data into numerical data so it was usable by our model.
-We used one hot encoding here to convert these features because they had relatively low cardinality and this technique works well with logistic regression.
-The next step was to perform outlier detection and removal.
-By visualizing our data with box plots for each feature, we were able to see our distributions and point out any strong outliers.
-In many instances, we saw individuals with a cholesterol level of 0 or resting blood pressure of 0, which is not biologically possible, making the data recording impractical.
-However, we did decide to keep most outliers as they were valid data points and represented people’s true data.
-For the biologically impossible data points, we utilized K-nearest-neighbors with K = 5 and averaged their values for that data point.
-We used 4 features in order to avoid the curse of dimensionality: Cholesterol, RestingBP, Age, and MaxHR.
-These features were also selected because their values were continuous integers which were easier to compute distance from.
-Below is an example of the cholesterol data before and after preprocessing.

 <img width="523" height="300" alt="Screenshot 2025-11-07 at 2 11 25 PM" src="https://github.com/user-attachments/assets/1b76de14-79a9-4377-bead-11b56e5fb261" />

 Figure 1: Before KNN-Imputation

 <img width="523" height="300" alt="Screenshot 2025-11-07 at 2 11 38 PM" src="https://github.com/user-attachments/assets/86c2c959-ca5c-4ca0-bbc3-8d3797ecdc73" />

 Figure 2: After KNN-Imputation

 Finally, we decided to perform standardization on a few features to make sure that the features are on the same scale and therefore weighted similarly.

 We chose a logistic regression model to predict based on our data because it is applicable to binary classification.
-To adjust for overfitting, we added lasso regularization as we wanted to allow for some features weights to go to 0 if they were not relevant.
+To adjust for overfitting, we  tested with both ridge and lasso regularization. some features weights to go to 0 if they were not relevant.
 During this process, we found that ​​RestingBP, Cholesterol, and RestingECG_Normal all ended up with coefficients of 0.

 Preprocessing: